Signs Your Dog Is Dying

 Your veterinarian can advise you about whether your dog’s cancer is one that typically moves fast or one that generally progresses slowly.
 Knowing the approximate trajectory of illness can help empower you to actively provide comfort care and prepare and plan for a peaceful death with as little suffering as possible.1

 The rate of progression is different for every patient, and if your dog has multiple diseases, this can complicate the outcome.
+Whatever the case, your veterinarian is your best resource for preparing for the end of life.
+They will be able to tell you what signs to watch for, and when an intervention is warranted.

 Don’t Think of a Date

 Part of the challenge of end-of-life care is the uncertainty.
 Despite our improving tools, no one can tell for certain when your dog’s last day will be.
-Veterinarians and veterinary oncologists can give a prognosis based on their findings, median survival time estimates based on their diagnosis, and thoughtful, well researched feedback on what your dog’s disease progression might look like, but none of us has a crystal ball.
+Veterinarians and veterinary oncologists can give a prognosis based on their findings, median survival time estimates based on their diagnosis, and thoughtful, well-researched feedback on what your dog’s disease progression might look like, but none of us has a crystal ball.

 If you hear “two weeks,” please do not think your veterinarian means “two weeks from today.”
 A vaguer but perhaps more helpful way to state a two-week time frame would be “weeks, not months.”

-There Is No Test
+There Is No Test for Dying

 There is research in human and veterinary medicine that suggests we may be able to examine biomarkers in DNA for clues.
 Still, no diagnostic test is available to know exactly when your dog will die.